-Whether to rest on one of the reclining chairs or wander along old-fashioned stores along its arcades, the gardens of the Palais-Royal (see the Palais-Royal gardens article) are one of the best chilling places in Paris.
+Whether to rest on one of the reclining chairs or to wander along the old-fashioned stores along its arcades, the gardens of the Palais-Royal (see the Palais-Royal gardens article) are one of the best places to chill in Paris.

 But the immediate neighborhood of the gardens should not be neglected: the rectangle formed by Rues Montpensier, Beaujolais, Valois, and Place du Palais-Royal and Place Colette contains notable curiosities.

-Starting at Place Colette, with the famous theatre La Comédie Française, enjoy the Kiosque des Noctambules, the most original métro station entrance, made in 2000 by Jean-Michel Othoniel to celebrate the centenary of Paris’ underground (full article here).
+Starting at Place Colette, with the famous theatre La Comédie Française, enjoy the Kiosque des Noctambules, the most original métro station entrance, made in 2000 by Jean-Michel Othoniel to celebrate the centenary of Paris’ underground.

 Back to Place du Palais-Royal, the busiest square around, with its skaters and roller addicts…